henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 if date/time was so core to the app that "large dependencies" could be justified ?
 FYI Build size [is already discussed](https://github.com/juxt/tick/blob/master/docs/cljs.adoc) in the documentation.

-Over the years since I released cljc.java-time I've come across (and generally ignored) the `too large/heavy` pov a couple of times in the community, but Deja-fu's positioning has prompted me to put it head to head with cljc.java-time in an experiment.
+Over the years since I released cljc.java-time I've come across (and generally ignored) the `too large/heavy` pov a couple of times, but Deja-fu's positioning has prompted me to put it head to head with cljc.java-time in an experiment.

 # The Experiment